fpjohnston/TECO-64/doc/running.md

 TECO_VTEDIT
- - This specifies the path for a file containing commands to be used for editing in window mode.
+ - This specifies the path for a file containing commands to be used for editing in display mode.

 ### Starting TECO